ragnraok/RandomFractalTerrain-Vpython/README.md

 usage: main.py [-h] [--size [SIZE]] [--z_scale [Z_SCALE]]
                [--smoothness [SMOOTHNESS]]

-               the visualization of randomfractal terrain with vpython
+               the visualization of random fractal terrain with vpython

                optional arguments:
-               -h, --help            show this help message and exit --size [SIZE]         the size of the terrain, default is 40 --z_scale [Z_SCALE]   this value affect the maximum and minimum height of terrain, default is 70 --smoothness [SMOOTHNESS] the smoothness of the terrain, higher this value, smoother the terrain default is 1
+               -h, --help            show this help message and exit --size [SIZE]         the size of the terrain, default is 40 --z_scale [Z_SCALE]   this value affect the maximum and minimum height of terrain, default is 70 --smoothness [SMOOTHNESS] the smoothness of the terrain, higher this value, smoother the terrain, default is 1
 ```
 and press F5 to regenerate the terrain